 If you are not organized take this opportunity to get organized.
-If you used a program like Auctria to run the auction fundraiser use the data in positive manner.
+If you used a program like Auctria to run the auction fundraiser use the data in a positive manner.
 Upload to a favorite donor management program or email system.
 Don’t have one?
 Get one!
 Mailchimp is a favorite for ease of use in making professional looking emails and in uploading emails, scheduling & automating campaigns.
 Another favorite tool is Vlink for schools is vlink.
 Vlink is not just a website but a tool to manage events, calendars, volunteers, and emails.

 Save the Date for the Next Event

 Always maintain a current timeline of the next events and share them.
 If the auction is the marquee event and the date has already been chosen announce it at the current event.
 Upcoming events that are related to the cause including: volunteer opportunities, upcoming publicity, news.
 Don’t just share, shout it out and ask others to share!
 Promote all upcoming events with lead time and details.

 Between Auctions: Fundraising Options

 Review and Survey.
 Take a retrospective look at the data from past fundraisers.
 Do the same exact people participate in all the fundraisers?
 Most likely not, so there is an opportunity to offer a different type of fundraiser at a separate time to bring in fundraising dollars from some new individuals.